w3c/wai-curricula/content/designer/interaction-and-feedback.md

 {% include excol.html type="middle" %}

 Show examples of labels and instructions for form controls and custom widgets.
-Explain that they are essential for cognitive disabilities to understand and interact with these components.
+Explain that they are essential for people relying on assistive technologies and for people with cognitive disabilities to understand and interact with these components.

 #### Learning outcomes for Topic